carterwward/py-allotax/README.md

 generate_svg(data_path1, data_path2, "test.pdf", "0.17", "Boys 2022", "Boys 2023")
 ```

-If using the example data, you can check your result against the examples provided [here](example_charts)
+If running the example, you can check your result against the [example output](example_charts).

 ### CLI